madelynschaut/MS_Botany563/notebook-log.md

 zsh: abort       -i ADH_OG0000000-aligned.fasta -t ml -d aa -p 2
 ```

-according to the model test, the best fit for my data is the JTT+G4+F model
+According to the model test, the best fit for my data is the JTT+G4+F model

 ### ran RAxML-ng through the terminal
-followed the steps from https://biohpc.cornell.edu/doc/alignment_exercise3.html for most of this analysis
+I followed the steps from https://biohpc.cornell.edu/doc/alignment_exercise3.html for most of this analysis

-ran my aligned data "ADH_OG0000000-aligned.fasta" from clustalw through RAxML-ng using the JTT+G4+F model
+I ran my aligned data "ADH_OG0000000-aligned.fasta" from clustalw through RAxML-ng using the JTT+G4+F model.
+To verify in this file could be read by RAxML-NG, I ran the following check:
 ```
 ./raxml-ng --check --msa ADH_OG0000000-aligned.fasta --model JTT+G4+F
 ```

-the following was returned:
+The following was returned:
 ```
 RAxML-NG was called at 30-Apr-2021 21:14:11 as follows: